Anjalihere/cacheflow/README.md

 ## Design Decisions

-- **`std::list` for per-price-level FIFO queues:** erasing an element doesn't invalidate other iterators, which is what makes O(1) cancellation (Phase 2 of the roadmap) possible without rebuilding index pointers.
+- **`std::list` for per-price-level FIFO queues:** erasing an element doesn't invalidate other iterators, which is what makes O(1) cancellation possible without rebuilding index pointers.
 - **Integer tick prices, never floats:** avoids floating-point comparison/rounding issues when matching on exact price equality.
 - **Direct-indexed price levels over a balanced tree:** order flow in practice clusters near the mid-price, so a bounded array indexed by tick offset gives O(1) level access instead of O(log n) — at the cost of needing a defined price range.
-See `PROJECT_ROADMAP.md` Phase 4 for the full tradeoff discussion.
 - **Pooled allocation for `Order` objects:** avoids per-order `malloc`/`free` overhead on the hot path.